Utah Administrative Code

-A. The driver education endorsement shall be immediately suspended and the previously-endorsed individual shall not be allowed to teach driver education following a conviction for a moving violation, alcohol-related or chargeable accident for which an individual's driver license is suspended or revoked.
+(1) A driver education endorsement shall be immediately suspended and the previously-endorsed individual may not be allowed to teach driver education following the suspension or revocation of the individual's automobile operator's license.

-B. Once an individual's endorsement to teach has been suspended, he shall be required to maintain a driving record free of convictions for moving violations or chargeable accidents for which a driver license is suspended or revoked for a period of two years before the endorsement to teach may be reinstated.
+(2) Once an individual's endorsement to teach has been suspended, the individual shall maintain a driving record free of convictions for moving violations or chargeable accidents for a period of two years before the endorsement to teach may be reinstated.

 professional education, driver education, educator licensure